FAQ's - Frequently Asked Questions

 This is a very important question!
 We want every camper to feel welcomed and successful at camp.
 In general, the better we understand your child’s unique needs, the better we can meet them.
-At the same time, we realize they may be some circumstances where we cannot safely meet the needs of all children.
+At the same time, we realize there may be some circumstances where we cannot safely meet the needs of all children.
 If you are wondering whether Kidston will be a good fit for your child this summer, please do not hesitate to contact us to talk this through.

 How can I be sure that my child is ready for camp?

 This is a great question to be considering!
 There are lots of great resources online to help you make a decision about this.
-Here is of our favorites:
+Here is one of our favorites: